 5. Select File | Export Tags.
 You will be prompted for a file name with a .uct extension.
+Then select File | Export Binary.
+You will be prompted for a file name with a .ucp extension.

 Use the same base file name and same directory as that used for your ladder.
-When you Save, several files will be created with the same base name but with different extensions.
 One of these files (.uct) will be used by PiCPro when down loading your ladder.
 Another file (.ucp) will be used by G&L Profibus Configuration when down loading the personality file to the Profibus scanner module.

-- 6. For PiC and standalone MMC CPUs, after exiting the Save As menu, right click on the G&L Scanner symbol to bring up a menu.
+6. For PiC and standalone MMC CPUs, after exiting the File menu, right click on the G&L Scanner symbol to bring up a menu.
 This time select Download.
 You must have the PiCPro cable connected between your PC and the configuration port on the Profibus scanner module.
-Select the Download button and wait for the operation to be completed. - Note: If the Download dialog indicates the Com Port as "Not Connected", first check for proper cabling.
-Then, be sure the ladder scan in the CPU is stopped. - 7.
-For MMC for PC CPUs, use PiCPro Professional Edition, click Online I Download Hex.
+Select the Download button and wait for the operation to be completed.
+Note: If the Download dialog indicates the Com Port as "Not Connected", first

+Note: If the Download dialog indicates the Com Port as "Not Connected", first check for proper cabling.
+Then, be sure the ladder scan in the CPU is stopped.

+- For MMC for PC CPUs, use PiCPro Professional Edition, click Online | Download Hex.
 Enter the name of the personality file (.ucp) and select the port as MMC for PC.
 More information on this can be found in Chapter 2. - 8.
 Return to the application screen and save your file before exiting.